bastreynard/OSTE-Vulnerable-Web-Application/README.md

   - Clone or download the project repository from the source to your local machine.

 3. Configure Web Server:
-  - If you are using XAMPP, place the project folder inside the htdocs directory (for Apache) or www directory (for XAMPP).
+  - If you are using XAMPP, place the `oste-site` directory inside the htdocs directory (for Apache) or www directory (for XAMPP).
-  - For other web servers like Apache or Nginx, configure the web server's root directory to point to the project folder.
+  - For other web servers like Apache or Nginx, configure the web server's root directory to point to the `oste-site` directory.

 4. Database Setup:
   - Access your MySQL database server through a tool like phpMyAdmin or MySQL command-line interface (CLI).